 Neck or scrag end

 This is great for slow cooking and is usually a bony part that is chopped into thick slices.
 The neck fillets also come from this are the same muscle but taken off the bone.
-The neck fillet is brilliant for curry and because these cuts are a bit underrated they are significantly cheaper then other cuts.
+The neck fillet is brilliant for curry and stew.
+These cuts have always been a bit underrated so are significantly cheaper then other cuts.
+Personally I love a bit of neck fillet and unusually it can also be used as a steak and cooked quickly over a high heat too.
+I love to use neck fillet in my Lamb cooked with Shallots recipe.

-This comes from the part where the lower back meets the leg.
+This comes from the part where the lower back meets the leg so it's a lean cut that is really flavoursome.
+Because it's a lean cut this can dry out quickly and become tough if over cooked.
 The chops and steaks from here are usually off the bone and great to add a tandoori marinade and cook on the BBQ.